Zec de Cap-Chat: Geography

-Visitors can access the "camping du Ruisseau l'Islet" (Creek Islet campsite) (accessible by car) or Platforms Prospector (accessible by hiking).
+Visitors can access the "camping du Ruisseau l'Islet" (Creek Islet campsite) by car, or Platforms Prospector (accessible by hiking).

-From the edge of the "ZEC de Cap-Chat", the Cap-Chat River flows north-east, then north on 57.5 km to its mouth in the St. Lawrence River, in the municipality of Cap-Chat.
+From the edge of the ZEC de Cap-Chat, the Cap-Chat River flows north-east, then north on 57.5 km to its mouth in the St. Lawrence River, in the municipality of Cap-Chat.
 And 56.6 km of this river is incorporated as a zone d'exploitation contrôlée (Controlled Harvesting Zone) which turn to be the ZEC de la Rivière-Cap-Chat.

 Wildlife

 Hunting is regulated on the ZEC.
 Hunters will need to consider quotas and follow the procedures (hunting season by species and gear hunting).
 The main species hunted on the ZEC are: coyote, moose, deer, black bear, grouse and Hare.

 Toponymy

 The term "Cap-Chat" refers to a set of designated places in the region of Cap-Chat lordship, two ZECs, township, city, bay, roads and streets, rivers, tip, canyon and butte.

 According to the Commission de toponymie du Québec (Geographical Names Board of Québec), the term "Cap-Chat" appears in 29 names on the territory of the Quebec, including the city, the river, the small-river, ZEC, the lordship township, bay and roads.